devcontainers/features/CONTRIBUTING.md

 ## Contributing code

-👨‍💼 This repository is a collection of devcontainer features managed by devcontainer spec maintainers.
-Even though **we do not accept new features in this repository**, we welcome contributions to [our existing features]!
+👨‍💼 This repository is a collection of dev container Features managed by dev container spec maintainers.
+Even though **we do not accept new Features in this repository**, we welcome contributions to [our existing Features]!

-🚀 If you're looking to create a new feature, we encourage you to [create your own feature repository] and add it to the index in [`collection-index.yml`].
+🚀 If you're looking to create a new Feature, we encourage you to [create your own Feature repository] and add it to the index in [`collection-index.yml`].

 👷‍ If you've identified an issue and you want to fix it, here's how you can get
 started: